thygesteffensen/thygesteffensen.github.io/_posts/2025-11-27-EasuAuth-easy-set-up.md

 - Not enabling 'Assignment required?' will make all users in the tenant able to access the app.
 - Enabling 'Allow requests from any application (Not recommended)' will make.
+- Some would argue that this is "more" fragile than a coded approach.
+Because, this can be "disabled" by ill-configuring the 'Container App' or the 'Enterprise Application' whereas the coded approach most likely will go through a pull request.